To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 There are many reasons a dog may need to be fostered:

-- The shelter may not have enough physical space to take in every dog.
+• The shelter may not have enough physical space to take in every dog.
 So, when you foster a pup, you keep a dog from potentially being euthanized due to overcrowding.

-- Foster puppies need a home because they are too young to be adopted and need a safe home to stay in until they are old enough to be adopted.
+• Foster puppies need a home because they are too young to be adopted and need a safe home to stay in until they are old enough to be adopted.

-- A dog is recovering from surgery, illness or injury.
+• A dog is recovering from surgery, illness, or injury.
 Malnourished pups may also need extra meals and special food to help them get back to a healthy weight.

-How Do I Become A Foster Dog Parent?
+How To Become A Dog Foster Parent

+Wondering how to foster dogs?
 To participate in pet foster programs, speak to a local shelter or rescue group about how you can foster a dog.
 (You can also visit PetFinder.com.)
 You’ll most likely need to fill out an application, and after approval, the shelter or group will help you find the right dog for your household.

 What’s It Like To Foster A Dog?

+How do you foster a dog in real life?
 Dog and puppy fostering can be emotionally challenging but also rewarding.
 Watch the short video below to see some of the struggles and many of the joys of fostering a dog.

 Questions To Ask If You Want To Foster Dogs